Dana Nessel

 In 2014, Nessel successfully argued for the plaintiffs in DeBoer v.
 Snyder, which challenged Michigan's ban on the statewide legal recognition of same-sex marriage; the case was eventually combined with others and appealed to the Supreme Court of the United States as Obergefell v.
 Hodges, which led to the nationwide legal recognition of same-sex marriage.
-In 2016, she founded Fair Michigan, a nonprofit organization that works to prosecute hate crimes against the LGBT community.

 Early life and education

+Nessel was born in West Bloomfield Township, Michigan, the daughter of Martin and Sandra Nessel.
+She is Jewish.
+She was raised in West Bloomfield and graduated from West Bloomfield High School in 1987, where she played soccer and was named All-State.

-In 1987, Nessel graduated from West Bloomfield High School in West Bloomfield Township, Michigan.
-She played soccer and was named All-State.
-She earned her bachelor's degree from the University of Michigan and her Juris Doctor from Wayne State University Law School.
+Nessel received a Bachelor of Arts with a major in political science from the University of Michigan in 1990 and a Juris Doctor from Wayne State University Law School in 1994.
+While in college, she also performed standup comedy for several years.
+While in law school, she was an intern in the Wayne County Prosecutor's Office.

+Career

-After graduating law school, Nessel worked as an assistant prosecutor in the Wayne County Prosecutor's Office for eleven years.
+After graduating from law school, Nessel worked as an assistant prosecutor in Wayne County for eleven years.
 She was the primary attorney on over 1,665 cases dealing with homicides, armed robberies, child abuse, sex crimes, carjackings and drug crimes.

-In 2005, Nessel opened her own legal firm, Nessel and Kessel Law, where she handled criminal defense cases, civil rights actions, family law matters, and general tort litigation.
+In 2005, Nessel opened her legal firm, Nessel and Kessel Law, where she handled criminal defense cases, civil rights actions, family law matters, and general tort litigation.
 While in private practice, she successfully represented the plaintiffs in DeBoer v.
 Snyder (2014).

 Michigan Attorney General (2019–present)

-In 2018, Nessel won the Democratic Party nomination for Michigan Attorney General over former U.S. Attorney for Western Michigan Patrick Miles Jr., and narrowly defeated Republican state House Speaker Tom Leonard and three other candidates in the general election.
+In 2018, Nessel won the Democratic Party nomination for Michigan Attorney General over former U.S. Attorney for Western Michigan Patrick Miles Jr. She then narrowly defeated Republican state House Speaker Tom Leonard and three other candidates in the general election.
 She succeeded term-limited Republican Bill Schuette who ran unsuccessfully for the office of Governor.

 Nessel was sworn into office on January 1, 2019.
-She is the first openly gay person and first openly LGBTQ person elected to statewide office in Michigan.
-She is the first Democrat to serve as attorney general since Jennifer Granholm left the office in 2003, a gap of 16 years.
+She is the first openly LGBTQ person elected to statewide office in Michigan.
+She became the first Democrat to serve as attorney general since Jennifer Granholm left the office in 2003, sixteen years earlier to become the new Michigan Governor.

-Nessel immediately withdrew Michigan from several federal lawsuits initiated by Schuette involving the separation of church and state, LGBTQ discrimination, environmental protection, and abortion.
+Nessel immediately withdrew Michigan from eight federal lawsuits initiated by Schuette involving the separation of church and state, LGBTQ discrimination, environmental protection, and abortion.

 Hate Crimes Unit

-After a rise of hate crimes in Michigan for two years in a row, Nessel launched a Hate Crimes Unit within the Criminal Division of the Department of Attorney General that is charged with investigating and prosecuting hate crimes.
-Before Nessel took office, the Michigan Department of Attorney General did not have any prosecutors or investigators assigned solely to hate crime issues.
+After a rise of hate crimes in Michigan for two years in a row, Nessel launched a Hate Crimes Unit within the Criminal Division of the Department of Attorney General.
+Before Nessel took office, the Michigan Department of Attorney General did not have any personnel assigned solely to the investigation and prosecution of hate crimes.